tenjou/replica/README.md

 ## Installation

-This package requires NodeJS v6.1.0 to be installed.
+This package requires at least NodeJS v6.1.0 to be installed.

 ```
 npm install -g build-replica